taskurotta/taskurotta.org/_includes/md/doc.md

   Processes view is designed to provide data on workflows.
 It is splitted into separate subviews described below.

 #### Processes list
-  Paginated list of all processes (workflows) currently managed by taskurotta.
+  It is a paginated list of all processes (workflows) currently managed by taskurotta.
 It is a simple table view listing *processes UUIDs*, *custom names* (if any defined in their deciders), *start task UUIDs* and *start/end times*.
 All UUIDs are clickable and refers to the corresponding entity detailed views.